-Or so says a new survey reported in "USA Today."
+Or so says a survey once reported in "USA Today."
 Insects are the most often mentioned detriment to backyard outings and picnics.
 But there are other irritations.
-Fifty-one percent of respondents don’t like flimsy paper plates, 36 percent don’t like unsteady lawn chairs, 35 percent don’t like plastic utensils and 31 percent don’t like the plastic squeeze bottles with mustard and ketchup drippings running down them.
+Fifty-one percent of respondents don’t like flimsy paper plates, 36 percent don’t like unsteady lawn chairs, 35 percent don’t like plastic utensils and 31 percent don’t like the squeeze bottles with mustard and ketchup drippings on them.

 The survey even included the hard core complainers, since 15 percent of men and 10 percent of women don’t like checked tablecloths!

 In spite of all these negatives, summer is a great time.
 A time for family and friends and travel and baseball.
 For grandparents it's a time to take the young ones to the zoo or fishing or to the beach.
 Grandparents enjoy these outings as much or more than the grandchildren.

 But, alas, summertime is not usually a good time for our churches since attendance plummets and finances falter.
 I’ve never really understood why attendance goes down in the summer.
 If our members went to church when they were out of town, the out-of-town churches would have good attendance, and the churches back home would have good attendance from the out-of-towners who were visiting.
 I’m afraid the truth is many of us simply take vacations from church when we travel.

 So, a few suggestions to keep your church healthy in the summertime.

 First, attend church someplace while out-of-town.
 We can be encouraged and refreshed worshiping with another congregation while traveling.
 And it does us good to see what other churches are doing--we might learn some new ideas we can bring home with us.
 Be sure to pick